 UPDATED IN 2022 

 Next came the waiting area.
 I estimate there were 50 other couples crowded in the converted grocery store that now housed the sales headquarters for the Grandview Las Vegas.
 We were processed by a Grand View employee and told to wait until our name was called.
 After waiting you were actually pretty excited when your name was called because this meant you could eat some free food, get on with your day, get your show tickets, and get on with your trip.

-After our time share purchase, I realized that a portion of our monthly income was now dead and it was at this point I sincerely believe I went through Kubler-Ross’ stages of dying:
+After our time share purchase, I realized that an untenable portion of our monthly income was now dead and it was at this point I sincerely believe I went through Kubler-Ross’ stages of dying:

 - Denial and isolation – I simply pretended there was no time share and did not tell anyone about it or my experience with RCI.